Adelic line bundles on quasi-projective varieties: Essentially quasi-projective schemes

 \begin{proof} We first claim that the local ring $\CO_{\CX, v}$ in (2) is a discrete valuation ring.
 In fact, the base change of $X\to \CX$ by $\Spec \CO_{\CX, v} \to \CX$ is exactly $\Spec k(X)\to \Spec \CO_{\CX, v}$.
 Here $k(X)$ denotes the function field of $X$, which is also the fraction field of $\CO_{\CX, v}$.
 As a consequence, $\Spec \CO_{\CX, v}$ is integrally closed in $\Spec k(X)$.
 Then $\CO_{\CX, v}$ is a discrete valuation ring since it has dimension 1.

 To prove the lemma, we only need to prove the ``if'' part.
 If $\CX$ is normal, then we can write Cartier divisors in terms of Weil divisors, and the effectivity of them are equivalent.
-Then the result is easy.